-Identification of tyres has been one of the early use cases of RAIN RFID already back in 2005.
-It took almost 10 years for the technology and value chain to mature to a state when this extremely challenging application became finally possible.
+Identification of tires has been one of the early use cases of RAIN RFID already back in 2005.
+It took almost ten years for the technology and value chain to mature to a state when this extremely challenging application became finally possible.

-There are countless ways to utilize RFID enabled tyres.
-Early deployments follow the use cases familiar in generic retail business: improving the traceability in the supply chain and raising efficiency in warehouse inventory and management.
-Over time I bet we will also see use cases after distribution, such as tyre fleet management, safety monitoring (pressure, wear, retreading) and eventually also in recycling.
+There are countless ways to utilize RFID enabled tires.
+Early deployments follow the use cases familiar in the generic retail business: improving the traceability in the supply chain and raising efficiency in warehouse inventory and management.
+Over time I bet we will also see use cases after distribution, such as tire fleet management, safety monitoring (pressure, wear, retreading), and eventually even in recycling.

-Once tyres are RFID enabled, it opens enormous possibilities for companies to streamline processes and even create new business models.
+Once tires are RFID enabled, it opens enormous possibilities for companies to streamline processes and even create new business models.

 “Scrapping a Finished Tyre is Not an Option”

 If an embedded RFID tag is defected, it cannot be replaced with a new one because of safety and practical reasons.
-At the same time no manufacturer is willing to scrap a new baked tyre because of a non-functional RFID tag.
+At the same time, no manufacturer is willing to scrap a new baked tire because of a non-functional RFID tag.
 Is there a way to avoid such a situation?

-A carefully implemented quality monitoring helps keep tyre manufacturing process lean and efficient.
-RFID is implemented in various ways within the tyre industry.
+A carefully implemented quality monitoring helps keep the tire manufacturing process lean and efficient.
+RFID is implemented in various ways within the tire industry.
 Thus, preparing the tagging specifications according to actual use cases of the complete value chain is a prerequisite.
 Read more of this framework:

-What is the Framework of RFID Tagging in Tyre Industry?
+What is the Framework of RFID Tagging in Tire Industry?

 Learn how to prepare tagging specifications according to actual use cases of the complete value chain!